Building Trauma-Informed Classrooms

 Kyra Hall serves as a Consultant Specialist/Trainer with PEP Assist at the Positive Education Program.
 She is proud to be approaching my one-year PEPiversary.
 She holds a degree of Master of Education in Early Intervention, and has worked in the field for about 14 years in a variety of capacities, including preschool teaching, directing, licensing, consulting, and a few years of Step Up to Quality oversight.
 Her work experience also includes supervising student teachers at Cleveland State University, home visiting at Ohio Guidestone, and working with adults with intellectual disabilities at Rosemary Center and Jewish Family Services Association.

 This is a FULL day, IN-PERSON training.
-Please pack a lunch or bring snacks to sustain you for the six hour session.
+Please pack a lunch or bring snacks.
+You will have a 30 minute lunch break.